AMERICAN RABBIT HOUND ASSOCIATION

 4.

-A club must provide at least 1 judge per cast, but
+A club must provide at least 1 judge

-may elect to have more than 1 judge per cast.
+per cast, but may elect to have more than 1 judge per cast.

 5.

-The judge shall be responsible for making all calls
+The judge shall be responsible for

-The score must be read to the
+scoring booklet.
+The score must be

-handlers each time the dogs are handled.
+read to the handlers each time the dogs are handled.

 6.

-The judge’s decision in the field is final;
+The judge’s decision in the field is

 7.

-Before the hounds are cast in the field the judge
+Before the hounds are cast in the field

-they can and cannot do during the hunt.
+them what they can and cannot do during the hunt.

 8.

-The judge shall tell the handlers and spectators
+The judge shall tell the handlers and

-a time out.
+when there is a time out.

 9.

-The judge is responsible for seeing that all of the
+The judge is responsible for seeing

-hounds in his/her cast are present at the place of running before he/she
+that all of the hounds in his/her cast are present at the place of running

-including 1 trip back to the clubhouse to find missing hounds.
+released, including 1 trip back to the clubhouse to find missing hounds.

 10.

-A judge, who is abusive, uses abusive language,
+A judge, who is abusive, uses abusive

-whatever penalties that are set down by the Watchdog committee.
+shall face whatever penalties that are set down by the Watchdog committee.

-Scorecard and Protests
+V. Scorecard and Protests

 A.

-At end of the cast the judge shall total the scores
+cast the judge shall total the scores and offer the scorecard to the

-and offer the scorecard to the handlers for their signatures.
+handlers for their signatures.

 1.

-The handler may lodge a protest with the judge by
+The handler may lodge a protest with

-not signing the scorecard.
+the judge by not signing the scorecard.

 2.

-When the handler signs the scorecard he forfeits
+When the handler signs the scorecard,

-scorecard is changed after he/she signs it.
+hounds on the scorecard is changed after he/she signs it.

 3.

-If a handler protests and does not sign the
+If a handler protests and does not sign

-the scorecard.
+sign the scorecard.

 4.

-If no protest is made by
+If no protest

-their hounds in the cast.
+placement of their hounds in the cast.

 5.

-All protests must be reported to the Master of
+All protests must be reported to the

-clubhouse or staging area.
+to the clubhouse or staging area.

 6.

-All protests shall be settled in a private
+All protests shall be settled in a

-conference involving the Master of Hounds, the judge involved in the
+private conference involving the Master of Hounds, the judge involved in the

 protest, and the handler who is bringing the protest.
 The Master of Hounds